 The University Planning Committee’s fundamental mandate is to coordinate academic and resource planning so that the Senate and the Board may be assured that any proposal presented for approval has academic merit that supports the mission of the University and that resources necessary for the implementation of any proposal have been appropriately assessed.
 In this context the University Planning Committee shall:

 - review the Plan for the University annually, and recommend revisions to it as necessary, for approval by the Senate and the Board;

 - review, for recommendation to the Senate and the Board, major initiatives (including those which are part of submissions to external agencies) that have significant resource implications, providing comment on how the proposals fit within the University Plan;

-- review and approve annual planning reports as prescribed by the Vice-President (Administration) from those administrative and service units that report directly to the Vice-President (Administration), providing comment on how the plans relate to overall University planning and current budgeting.
-Approved plans are to be reported to the Senate and the Board of Governors for information;
+- review and receive annual planning reports as prescribed by the Vice-President (Administration) from those administrative and service units that report directly to the Vice-President (Administration), providing comment on how the plans relate to overall University planning and current budgeting.
+Received plans are to be reported to the Senate and the Board of Governors for information;

 - receive annually from the Vice-President (University Advancement) a report on advancement efforts of the previous year and review, for recommendation to the Senate and the Board, future fund-raising priorities and their relationship to the University Plan;

 - provide commentary, with reference to the University Plan and the McMaster University Campus Master Plan, to the relevant committee of the Board of Governors on proposals for capital development and other expenditures that fall outside the annual budget (such as those encompassed by the Capital Renewals process).
 For all major projects, the University Planning Committee will be provided with a total impact analysis that assesses the ongoing costs of maintenance, utilities, etc.;